 We took a look at the rooms at the spangly-looking Nagarkot Holiday Inn, not only were they cheaper ( $14 each for 2 double rooms) they were far more spacious and this hotel had a view.
 So we moved.

-Just remember that the road up to Nagarkot, once past Baktapur are unbelievably bad.
+Just remember that the road up to Nagarkot, once past Bhaktapur, is unbelievably bad.
 If you’re going to brave the potholes, mud, switchbacks and alarming drops, you’d better make it worth your while by staying a bit longer.

-Taxis and private vehicles are pretty expensive ( 2000 Rs).
-The bus is 50-70s each for the 2 part trip, depending on how much they want to charge you.
+Taxis and private vehicles are pretty expensive (approximately 2000 Rs).
+The bus to Nagarkot is 50-70 Rs each for the 2-part trip, depending on how much they want to charge you.

 Nagarkot Admission Fee